bfut/unvivtool/doc/unvivtool_cli.md

-  -f <name>     decode file <name> (cAse-sEnsitivE) from archive, overrides -i -fh           decode/encode to/from Filenames in Hexadecimal -fmt <format> encode 'BIGF' (default), 'BIGH' or 'BIG4' -p            Print archive contents, do not write to disk (dry run) -we           Write re-Encode command to path/to/input.viv.txt (keep files in order) -v            Print archive contents, verbose
+  -f <name>     decode file <name> (cAse-sEnsitivE) from archive, overrides -i -fh           decode/encode to/from Filenames in Hexadecimal -fmt <format> encode 'BIGF' (default), 'BIGH' or 'BIG4' -p            print archive contents, do not write to disk (dry run) -we           write re-Encode command to path/to/input.viv.txt (keep files in order) -v            print archive contents, verbose
 ```